People say that World War II changed the face of the earth forever. If you ask me, it’s Covid-19.

 An invitation email is just one picture in the album of a webinar email campaign.
 When marketing your virtual events, remember to send the following:

 An email in which you invite your subscribers and prospects to attend a webinar.
 The webinar invitation email should be sent at least a month prior to the event.

 An email that confirms an attendee’s spot in the webinar’s audience.
 This automated email should thank your participant for signing up, summarize their order details, and provide important information regarding the event.
 You can also invite them to join a community platform or share the event in their social circles for a reward.

 The webinar confirmation email should be sent only once after registration is done.

 3. Webinar reminder emails

 An email that is sent to remind your participants about attending the webinar.
-45% of participants who register for an online event don’t end up attending it.
+Almost 50% of participants who register for an online event don’t end up attending it.
 To avoid such a scenario, you should be sending 3 webinar reminder emails; an email each on the week before the event, the day before the event, and on the day of the event.

 Make sure these emails are not annoying but rather boost your participant’s knowledge while softly nudging them to attend the webinar.